-The Gloria Borges WunderGlo Foundation has given $1.2-Million Dollars directly to research funding for the cure of colorectal cancer in only their sixth year as an organization, through 100% grass-roots funding with no major donor or sponsor.
+The Gloria Borges WunderGlo Foundation has given $1.3-Million Dollars directly to research funding for the cure of colorectal cancer, through 100% grass-roots funding.

 The Wunder Project is a movement that was created by one doctor and one patient.
 A movement to get every person involved to change the face of cancer.
 The Gloria Borges WunderGlo Foundation continues this movement on a mission to fund vital research for the cure of colorectal cancer.
 Contrary to popular belief, it can be cured.
 The only thing standing in the way between patients and a cure is money, bureaucracy, and politics.